Jelly-Donuts/pic2emoji/README.md

 ```

 where `image_path` is the path to your input image file and `output_path` is
 the path to the desired output file that will be created.
+You can fine tune
+the look of your image (or video) with provided options to choose your
+emoji size and scale your images.
+Check out [Options](#options) to read more.

 To run pic2emoji on video, run